wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 stable states to indicate that the write back has been completed.

 Note that `IA` is a special state that cannot be caused by write backs, but is handled regardless.
-The reason that we need an `IA` state is due to prefetching: On a prefetch, two allocations, inetead of one, are needed, one for the directory entry, and the other for the data entry.
+The reason that we need an `IA` state is due to prefetching: On a prefetch, two allocations, instead of one, are needed, one for the directory entry, and the other for the data entry.
 This must be implemented explicitly, because by default, the cache will only allocate a directory entry, and act opportunistically on whether data is inserted when it is read from the lower level.